Ecological Public Health PG (10054.2)

 1. UC graduates are professional - communicate effectively

 Ecological public health seeks to understand the systems that produce good and poor health, to better understand where and how public health practitioners can intervene to support better health and wellbeing.
 An ecological public health perspective recognises that public health professionals may work in both 'traditional' occupations such as epidemiology, and non-traditional occupations such as studying social behaviours, wellbeing and broader policy development for wellbeing.
-In this course, we explore the concept of ecological public health and emerging theory and practice in the field.
-In 2022, we will have a specific focus on examining the role of public health professionals in COVID-19 and disaster response, as well as exploring the longer-term role of public health professionals in shaping government policy through the use of tools such as wellbeing measurement frameworks.
-Through these examples we will develop a strong grounding in the theories of ecological public health and understanding the systems - ecological, built and natural environment, organisational, families and communities - that influence health outcomes, and which public health practitioners seek to influence.
+This subject examines the use of systems thinking and systems modelling to understand the systems that produce health outcomes.
+It uses multiple case studies to demonstrate both the principles of systems thinking that underpin ecological public health, and to demonstrate the range of settings in which public health practitioners often work.
+Case studies examined in the course include disaster response, obesity, wellbeing budgeting and policy approaches, adaptation to climate change, and understanding and addressing the global nutrition transition.
+Through these and other examples the unit provides a strong grounding in the theories of ecological public health and understanding the systems - ecological, built and natural environment, organisational, families and communities - that influence health outcomes, and which public health practitioners seek to influence.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|